Jackdaw

 you bear the cold war of your dream.

-from Ink, Sweat and Tears © 2019
+Published on Ink, Sweat and Tears © 2019

 Gold Divers